Paris Jackson Calls Out Michael Jackson Impersonator for ‘Trying Too Hard’ to Be Her Dad

 There are dozens of Michael Jackson impersonators out there, but Paris Jackson isn’t buying it.
-Last week, the 20-year-old model—and MJ’s eldest child—took to her Twitter to call out an impersonator who she believes was “trying way too hard” to look, sound and be like her dad.
+Last week, the 20-year-old model—and MJ’s daughter—took to her Twitter to call out an impersonator who she believes was “trying way too hard” to look, sound and be like her dad.

 Jackson became aware of the impersonator after a fan tweeted his Facebook and tagged several of MJ’s family members, including his sister La Toya Jackson and his brother Jermaine Jackson.
 The fan said that the imposter, who went by the name Peter Midani (one of MJ’s pseudonyms, according to The Los Angeles Times), led fans to believe that he was the actual King of Pop and faked his death, so he could live on the internet under a different name. “thousands of fans think he is MJ who faked his death appearing online duping fans,” the fan tweeted, linking to Midani’s Facebook, which is now deleted.